mikeizbicki/ucr-cs100/textbook/tools/xmonad/README.md

 ###Switch Workspace

 A workspace is a virtual screen.
-Every workspace has a desktop and has access to the same filesystem, but can run different applications and have different open windows.
+Every workspace has a desktop and has access to the same file system, but can run different applications and have different open windows.
 You can imagine them as different monitors.

 In the xmonad environment, you will have 9 workspaces, which can be accessed using **MOD-1** to **MOD-9**.
 This comes in real handy when you are working on something and suddenly you need to do something else.
 Instead of closing your current setup, you can just switch to a different workspace and come back later.